The Building Inspector’s Toolkit – What’s in Your Belt?

 Building codes and standards are constantly changing.
 They certainly vary from town to town.
 Regardless of any specific building code, you need the full scope of the right tools in your building inspection toolkit to get your job done well.

-Here’s a good selection of building inspection tools that will let you complete a thorough inspection safely:
+Here’s a good selection of building inspection tools and tools needed for home inspection that will let you complete a thorough inspection safely:

 Mobility and Visibility